With thanks our sponsors:

 WiT believes that a critical element of Board effectiveness is diverse and equitable composition and the WiT Board ReadinessTM Program aims to build the calibre and unlock the potential of candidates available for Board selection.

 Although there are a number of programs promoting the importance of Board diversity and redressing the gender imbalance at Board level, WiT’s program offers a unique and broad ranging mix of practical advice and opportunities for networking.
 The program is unique in its recognition of the importance of technology skills at Board level.

-Participants are equipped with the skills required to achieve board positions and are provided with the opportunity to showcase their skills to some of Queensland's highest profile organisations.
-It is designed for women who have the skills, experience and desire to become a successful non-executive director and aims to be a supplement to the company's directors courses offered by the Australian Institute of Company Directors.
+Participants are equipped with skills required to become highly effective Board Directors and provided with the opportunity to showcase these skills to some of Queensland's highest profile organisations.
+The program is designed for women in all STEM industries who have the desire to apply their personal and professional skills to becoming a successful Board Director.

 This program offers a range of benefits including valuable networking, practical workshops, facts and knowledge about becoming a director, guidance on how to build your personal brand via networking and social channels and how to position your executive profile as well as incorporating elements from other first-class programs with sessions presented by the Australian Institute for Company Directors (AICD).
 The program culminates with an industry luncheon to introduce program graduates into the business community.